Andrew Powell: Musical career

 After leaving Cambridge, Powell's first professional engagement was as a soloist at the BBC Proms, London in August 1970, playing Terry Riley's Keyboard Studies with Roger Smalley.
 He later worked with several orchestras, including Covent Garden's, with the London Symphony Orchestra, London Philharmonic Orchestra, BBC Welsh Orchestra and BBC Symphony Orchestra, where he worked with Pierre Boulez.
-He had also begun to serve as a session player, and founded the group "Come to the Edge" with Robin Thompson and Morris Pert, which performed regularly with the Japanese percussion virtuoso Stomu Yamashta.
+He also began to serve as a session player, and founded the group "Come to the Edge" with Robin Thompson and Morris Pert, which performed regularly with the Japanese percussion virtuoso Stomu Yamashta.

 Powell's career as an arranger began at this time.
 His first commission was the debut album for Cockney Rebel, whose next two albums he also arranged.
 He worked with other artists, including Leo Sayer, John Miles ("Music"), Donovan, Cliff Richard ("Miss You Nights"), Al Stewart (Modern Times, Year of the Cat, Time Passages, Russians & Americans and Between the Wars), Ambrosia (Somewhere I've Never Traveled), David Gilmour, Chris Rea, Mick Fleetwood, The Hollies and Münchener Freiheit.

 Powell is credited as a member of The Alan Parsons Project on its first album (Tales of Mystery and Imagination) in the roles of arranger, conductor and composer.
 He continued to work as arranger and conductor on all but one of their albums, and with Alan Parsons when the group broke up.
 He performed live with Alan Parsons and Al Stewart, and made an orchestral album from The Alan Parsons Project's songs: The Philharmonia Orchestra Plays The Best of The Alan Parsons Project in 1983.

-Powell produced Kate Bush's debut album The Kick Inside (1978), which included the song "Wuthering Heights".
-He also produced, with help from Bush, her second album Lionheart (1978).
+Powell produced Kate Bush's three-song demo tape and her debut album The Kick Inside (1978).
+He later produced, with help from Bush, her second album, Lionheart (1978).

 Other artists he has worked with include Chris De Burgh, Nick Heyward, Michael Crawford, Elaine Paige, The Hollies and Kansas.

 Powell wrote the soundtrack for the movies Ladyhawke and Rocket Gibraltar and has contributed to many other movie and TV projects.
 He has conducted orchestras and ensembles all over the world, including the Philharmonia Orchestra, the London Symphony Orchestra, the Berlin Philharmonic Orchestra, the Hong Kong Philharmonic Orchestra, the Los Angeles Philharmonic Orchestra, the Sydney Symphony, the Wellington Symphony Orchestra, the Bayerische Rundfunk Orchestra and the Kammeroper München, as well as the Black Dyke Mills Band and Grimethorpe Colliery Band.